cdpuk/givenergy-local/README.md

 * Go to **Configuration** > **Devices & Services** > **Add Integration**, then find **GivEnergy Local** in the list.
 * Enter the inverter address when prompted.

+If your Home Assistant instance is in a different VLAN or network than inverter, ensure it can reach the inverter via port 8899 (TCP).

 ## PVOutput upload

 This integration provides data that can be used to upload system stats to [pvoutput.org](pvoutput.org).